Dynamical Systems:

 set(leg, 'fontsize', 12)

 4.2.
-Response to a Periodic Input (in frequency domain)
+Response to a Periodic Input (in the Frequency Domain)

 $$ \begin{align*} x(t) &= a_0 + a_1e^{j\omega_0t} + a_2e^{j2\omega_0t} + a_3e^{j3\omega_0t} + \cdots \\\\ &= \sum\limits^\infty_{k=-\infty}a_ke^{jk\omega_0t} \end{align*} $$